UX Design

 Challenge Statement

-How might we adopt the current product and design for non-data-scientist researchers?
+How to adopt the current product and design for non-data-scientist researchers?

 Actions